 Taxpayers may inadvertently or intentionally report deductions sooner and income later, by adopting an impermissible accounting method.
 In other cases they may have missed favorable items, such as tax deductions in earlier years, mistakenly believing that they were to be deducted in later years.

 If a taxpayer uses the incorrect method for more than one tax period, the taxpayer generally has to request permission from the IRS to correct the issue.
-This is done by filing for a ruling request, which can be expensive, or in some cases authorized by the IRS, by filing a Form 3115 with the IRS.
+This is done by filing for a ruling request, which can be expensive.
+In other cases identified by the IRS, a Form 3115 can be filed with the IRS to make the change.
 The later are referred to as automatic method changes.

 Filing the Form 3115